By Sammie Purcell

 BU News Service

-Nowhere is this more apparent than on “Mirrorball,” a track that best reveals the difference from Taylor then to Taylor now.
+Nowhere is this more apparent than on “Mirrorball,” a track that best reveals the difference between Taylor then and Taylor now.
 In the lyrics, the performer engages with the emotional labor of celebrity – twirling, sparkling, spinning like a disco ball while “masquerade revelers” watch her “shattered edges glisten.”

 For someone who has been in the spotlight for so long, Taylor rarely sings about her relationship to fame.
 When she does, it comes burdened with a pseudo-boldness and distance.
 Take a look at lyrics from her 2014 single “Shake It Off”: